 Hay cookies are a great example, yes they are made from compressed hay, yes they contain beneficial fibre for tums and bums but they don't help with dental health.
 They make a great occasional treat but they should never be the only source of hay.

 Alfalfa hay must be fed with caution as it's very high in calcium.
 Rabbits metabolise calcium through their bladders and excrete the excess via their urine.
 If you've ever found a cloudy milky patch in the litter tray, this is evidence of a calcium rich diet.
 Too much calcium in the diet can lead to urinary tract problems with sludge building up in the bladder.
 Alfalfa hay can be given in small amounts as an occasional treat but should never be the only hay source.

 Freeze Dried Grass - Hang on, isn't hay dried grass?
 Yes, it is, but it's been made differently from products such as Readigrass and Graze On.
 Hay is left to dry naturally in the field after cutting, but dried grass products are dried using low temperatures.
 This removes the water but leaves behind the high nutrient content of fresh grass.
 Some rabbits can find these products too rich and lead to an overproduction of caecotrophs, oddly we find this most common in mini and dwarf lops.
-We do offer our rabbits a small amount of Readigrass and have found that our more sensitive rabbits are happy with Readigrass Timothy.
+We do on occasion offer our rabbits a small amount of Readigrass and have found that our more sensitive rabbits are happy with Readigrass Timothy.
 Due to the high nutritional value and short strands, freeze dried grass products do not make a suitable replacement for a good quality long-stranded hay.
 They are a great forage treat or hay topper but should not be fed in large quantities.
 We provide a small handful four times a week.

 How to encourage your rabbits to eat hay